 Technology creates vexing problems and sparkling possibilities for every enterprise.
 The best enterprises have learned to welcome these challenges and opportunities.
 They have built best-in-class digital leverage into their products, driving new customer value and distancing themselves from their competitors.
 They have scaled rapidly and efficiently, in part by driving digital leverage into their internal processes — making them more efficient and resilient.

-But for every Google, Amazon, Microsoft (big tech); Walmart and Disney (big and successful digital newcomers); and Deputy and Lightbend (hot new tech startups on the rise) there are thousands of “technology” and “non-technology” companies of all stages and sizes that are struggling, stuck or in crisis.
+But for every Google, Amazon and Microsoft (big tech); Starbucks and Disney (big and successful digital newcomers); and Deputy and Lightbend (hot new tech startups on the rise) there are thousands of “technology” and “non-technology” companies of all stages and sizes that are struggling, stuck or in crisis.
 These companies can’t create enough digital leverage, and it’s killing them.

 That’s why it’s so important to be “In the Loop.”
 It is a new way of leadership.
 You can’t just work in your systems; you also have to work on them: preparing them to better achieve your generative and adaptive imperatives through digital leverage in the face of change.
 That’s how you become a fit systems enterprise.